-(B) the applicable laws and policies related to Senior and Disabilities Services programs.
+- (B) the applicable laws and policies related to Senior and Disabilities Services programs. - ii.
+The administrator skill set must include:

 (A) the ability to evaluate and develop a support plan to meet the needs of the population to be served; and a.
 Care coordinators shall be at least 18 years of age, and qualified through experience and education in a human services field or setting.